anthelix/udacity_project4/README.md

 8. From the Jupyter terminal, run the install script:
 `sh ./config/config_jupyter.sh`
+Then go to the next section [Setup your credentials](#Setup-your-credentials)

+11. To stop the docker:
+`docker stack stop jupyter`

 9. To stop the services:
 `docker stack rm jupyter`

 10. Then, to leave the docker swarn:
-`docker swarn leave`
+`docker swarn leave --force`

-11. To stop the docker:

 12. To delete the images:

 ### Setup your credentials
 * Enter your credentials AWS in the `udacity_project4/workflow/dl.cfg` and keep them safe